 The Youthlinc Governing Board is an integral part of our effective operation as a non-profit organization serving our community, meeting our mission of creating lifetime humanitarians, with a deep responsibility to our donors.

-Board members are elected annually at the beginning of our Fiscal Year, and serve three year terms on three core committees: Executive, Audit & Compensation, and Development & Fundraising.
+Board members are elected annually at the beginning of our Fiscal Year, and serve three year terms on three core committees: Executive, Marketing, Sustainable Growth/Development, and Capital Campaign.
 Our Board members are our financial watchdogs, our ambassadors to the community, and some of our greatest supporters.
 We expect our Board members to understand our programs and work to improve them through their participation, donations, and committee work.
 We are incredibly grateful for their efforts.

 Troy is a founder and Vice President of Business Development for a global supplier of highly engineered industrial equipment.
 This group of companies serves customers in over 50 countries from its operations based in North America, Europe, and India.